 - The region is a notably important contributor to global agriculture. - Agriculture represents less than 2% of output.
 However, large amounts of arable land, advanced farming technology and generous government subsidies make the U.S. a net exporter of food and the largest agricultural exporting country in the world. - The region produces 10% of global agricultural and fish output.
 It has the most agricultural land and provides the highest value of agricultural and fish production per capita.
-Over the CY2018-20 base period, the region had the second largest trade surplus for agricultural commodities. - Nevertheless, in proportionate terms, the role of North America in global agriculture is slowly diminishing over time, as the output from other regions are growing more quickly.

-- The long-term decline in agricultural land use has slowed in recent years, but land utilised for crop production continues to trend downwards and contracted by 2.4% over the past decade.
+Over the CY2018-20 base period, the region had the second largest trade surplus for agricultural commodities. - Nevertheless, in proportionate terms, the role of North America in global agriculture is slowly diminishing over time, as the output from other regions are growing more quickly. - The long-term decline in agricultural land use has slowed in recent years, but land utilised for crop production continues to trend downwards and contracted by 2.4% over the past decade.
 Yields have improved to the extent that the value of crop production increased by 17% over the same period.
 This trend is expected to continue. - Following a recovery in per capita GDP of almost 3% per annum in CY2021 and CY2022, real per capita income is projected to grow at an average of 1.4% p.a. over the coming decade.

 - Manufacturing, which accounts for 11.9% of the U.S. economy, remains supported by lean inventories at businesses as demand for goods remains strong.
-But COVID-19 and the recovery from the pandemic have overstretched supply chains, igniting inflation. - Manufacturing production increased at a 4.9% annualized rate in the fourth quarter after rising at a 4.0% rate in the July-September quarter. - Manufacturing output dropped 0.3% in December 2021 after increasing 0.6% in November 2021 as production at U.S. factories unexpectedly fell, pulled down by a decline in output at motor vehicle plants amid an ongoing global semiconductor shortage. - Despite facing challenges at the domestic level along with a rapidly transforming global landscape, the U.S. economy is still the largest and most important in the world.
+But COVID-19 and the recovery from the pandemic have overstretched supply chains, igniting inflation. - In July CY2022, total industrial production increased 0.6 percent.
+Manufacturing output gained 0.7 percent after having fallen 0.4 percent in each of the two previous months. - The production of motor vehicles and parts rose 6.6 percent, while factory output elsewhere moved up 0.3 percent. - The index for mining increased 0.7 percent, while the index for utilities decreased 0.8 percent. - Despite facing challenges at the domestic level along with a rapidly transforming global landscape, the U.S. economy is still the largest and most important in the world.
 The U.S. economy represents about 20% of total global output and is still larger than that of China. - Mining production rose 2.0%.
 Industrial production grew at a 4.0% rate in the fourth quarter.
-That followed a 3.5% pace of increase in the third quarter. - Capacity utilization for the manufacturing sector, a measure of how fully firms is using their resources, decreased 0.2 percentage point to 77.0% in December.
-Overall capacity use for the industrial sector slipped 0.1 percentage point to 76.5% last month.
-It is 3.1 percentage points below its 1972-2020 average
+That followed a 3.5% pace of increase in the third quarter. - Capacity utilization moved up 0.4 percentage point in July CY2022 to 80.3 percent, a rate that is 0.7 percentage point above its long-run (CY1972-CY2021) average.